 Sour cream coffee cake?
-Good.
-Sour cream coffee cake with an easy crumb streusel made from scratch?
+Sure, it’s good.
+But sour cream coffee cake with an easy crumb streusel made from scratch?
 Even better.
 See where I’m going here?
-There is just no way not to enjoy this moist coffee cake.
-Serve with a steaming cup of hot coffee for the grown-ups and a glass of cold milk for the kids.
+There is just no way not to enjoy this moist cake.
+Serve it with a steaming cup of hot coffee for the grown-ups and a glass of cold milk for the kids.
 (And you can add me into the milk category.
-I simply can’t resist milk with cake.)–David Leite
+I simply can’t resist milk with cake.)
+This recipe has been updated.
+Originally posted December 8, 2015.–David Leite

 LC Coffee Cake Squared Note